LuisNinoF/Bare-Metal-Drivers/README.md

 ## Objective
 Show the use of three drivers: adc, gpio output and uart transmission.

-There are two versions, one with the drivers in assembly language, another one with the drivers in C language.
+There are two versions:
+P1 with the drivers in assembly language,
+P2 with the drivers in C language.

 ### Skills Learned